The Brighton Guide to Craft Beer & Ales

 Venues serving craft beer, progressive beers and ales.
 A beer drinkers guide to Brighton’s best watering holes.

 One of Brighton’s well known pubs, The Black Lion, is situated in the heart of The Lanes just near the seafront on Black Lion Street.
-Not only does The Black Lion have a good reputation for a music filled night out, it’s amazing food is also the attraction to many people.
-The Black Lion serve a great selection of beer & cocktails, including specialist craft beers and regularly changing local ales.
-If you’re hungry too, the food has go to be tried, including delicious Sunday roasts and traditional pub classics with a modern twist!
+Not only does The Black Lion have a good reputation for a music filled night out, its amazing food is also the attraction to many people.
+The Black Lion serves a great selection of beer and cocktails, including specialist craft beers and regularly changing local ales.
+If you’re hungry too, the food has got to be tried, including delicious Sunday roasts and traditional pub classics with a modern twist!

 Beer, amongst many other things, is one thing The Urchin does very well.
-With their own microbrewery in the basement, there are five craft keg taps, four cask pumps and over one hundred bottles and cans too choose from, The Urchin arguably has one of the biggest selections in Brighton and Hove.
-Enjoy the beer with deliciously paired and expertly cooked shellfish and seafood dishes, one of our favourites being the potted crab or the Moules Mariniere.
+With their own microbrewery in the basement, there are five craft keg taps, four cask pumps and over one hundred bottles and cans to choose from, The Urchin arguably has one of the biggest selections in Brighton and Hove.
+Enjoy the beer with deliciously paired and expertly cooked shellfish and seafood dishes, one of our favourites being their own oyster stout and a plate of rock oysters.

 If you want to get beer that has been brewed in the city directly from the source, then look no further than the Brighton Bierhaus.
 This city centre pub is the tap room for local brewery Brighton Bier.
 The award-winning brewery has been one of the success stories of Brighton’s beer scene and the Bierhaus is the latest feather in their cap.
 The brewery saved the pub from being turned into flats and have created one of the best places to drink anywhere.
 Not only can you get brewery fresh Brighton Bie, they also source superb brews from top breweries from across the globe.
 With regular events and tap takeovers to look out for, this pub is a must for any serious beer aficionado.